5monkeys/djedi-cms/djedi-react/README.md

 Using Djedi, it is common practice to group nodes by page.
 For example, `home/title.txt`, `home/text.md`, `about/title.txt`, `about/text.md`, etc. So loading all nodes starting with for example `home/` might work out.

+Finally, let’s talk about caching. djedi-react uses an in-memory cache of all nodes it fetches.
+Once a node has been fetched, it is never asked for again (as long as the cache exists).
+The idea is that in the browser the user will eventually reload the page, or close and re-open it or the whole browser.
+But a server might be running for long times without being restarted.
+So you’ll need to clear the cache periodically (as a sort of cache TTL).
+This is done by calling `djedi.resetNodes()`.

 ## Reference